redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Version 1.3.6 =
+* feature: supports now BuddyPress own Adminbar to be able to switch the languages.
+* remark: BuddyPress badly supports RTL languages especially for AdminBar, so my AdminBar switcher may not work for RTL (BuddyPress Bug)

 = Version 1.3.5 =
 * bugfix: switching language at site or user admin pages did not work